Snickdx/comp-prog/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test locally with `mkdocs serve`
+4. Test locally with `npm run serve`
+5. Run tests with `npm run test`
-5. Submit a pull request
+6. Submit a pull request

 ## License